AUSTIN MOORE

 • Use: Cementless

-• Designed with windows that enable bone growth and more effective prosthesis anchoring.
+• Designed with windows, to allow bone growth and a more effective anchoring of the prosthesis.

-• Availability of femoral calcar support for load transmission to the lesser trochanter area.
+• Support in femoral calcar for load transmission to the lesser trochanter area.

 AUSTIN MOORE STANDARD